-Close to the Eden Valley and part of the huge Lowther estate, the George and Dragon has been imaginatively revamped by Charles Lowther and his family, who also own Askham Hall.
+Close to the Eden Valley and part of the huge Lowther Estate, the George and Dragon has been imaginatively revamped by Charlie Lowther, who also owns Askham Hall.
 The ground floor is a triumph of conviviality and authenticity.
-The wood-topped bar, wood-burning stoves, banquette seats strewn with kelim-covered cushions and the sightline that allows you to see all the way through to the slate-floored, duck-egg blue panelled restaurant, create a delightful place in which to while away time.
-As for the food, almost all the produce comes from the Lowther estate, and it’s just the sort of tasty, unfussy, locally sourced cooking one craves in the countryside.
+The wood-topped bar, wood-burning stoves, banquette seats strewn with kilim-covered cushions and the sightline that allows you to see all the way through to the slate-floored, duck egg blue panelled restaurant, create a delightful place in which to while away time.
+As for the food, almost all the produce comes from Askham Hall’s gardens and the Lowther Estate, and it’s just the sort of tasty, unfussy, locally sourced cooking one craves in the countryside.
 Talking of which, anyone staying in one of the inn’s 11 comfortable bedrooms should take advantage of its impressive sporting ties.
-As well as fishing on the idyllic River Eden or the Lowther, there’s stalking, led by the estate’s splendid, kilted head keeper, Gregor Cattenach.
-Doubles from £95.
+As well as fishing on the idyllic River Eden or the Lowther, there’s stalking, led by the family’s splendid, kilted head keeper, Gregor Cattanach.
+Doubles from £100.

 Back to all Great British Hotels